Internships at the TTCSP

 Internship Positions are Available for Fall, Spring, and Summer Terms: Ideal for International Relations, Political Science, English, Environment, Global Studies, Health and Development majors.
 The research interns meet on Friday afternoons (usually 3-5PM) to review progress and discuss career oriented issues and other topics of interest.
 The TTCSP is a collaborative effort between the International Relations Program, University of Pennsylvania and the Foreign Policy Research Institute.
 The duration of the internship is 16 weeks and the time commitment ranges from 10-12 hours a week for a part time internship.
 Full time opportunities and assignments are available for those looking to gain work experience before entering graduate school or for those who want to position themselves for full time paid employment.
 Internships require a minimum of 15 hours a week during fall and spring semesters and 25-30 hours a week in the summer.
 The work schedule is flexible with the vast majority of the assignments being done off-site at a research library.
 Interns are entitled to attend (free of charge) conferences and lectures on domestic and foreign policy topics at the Foreign Policy Research Institute, World Affairs Council and the University of Pennsylvania.

-- Bachelor’s or Master’s degree (or degree in progress) in International Relations, Political Science, English, Global Studies, International Business, Marketing, Computer Science, and Engineering.
+Bachelor’s or Master’s degree (or degree in progress), such as in International Relations, Political Science, English, Global Studies, International Business, Marketing, Computer Science, or Engineering.

 Duties and Responsibilities